TRANSPORT AIR-ROAD-SEA

 Warning:

 Travel by road on Flores is slow, the average speed on the main road is around 35 km/hour as the road bends all the way (660 kilometers of asphalt is needed for the actual 375).
 I have checked some stretches via Google Maps myself.
-Some of them are more or less close to reality when everything is ok, but in particular the roads inland or off the Trans Flores can hardly be calculated with Googlemaps.
+All them are only real in ideal circumstances which is almost never.
+The roads inland or off the Trans Flores can hardly be calculated with Googlemaps.

 Some examples: travel times claimed by Google Maps to Denge (for Wae Rebo) or the northern route from Riung to Reo are not realistic.
 You can easily multiply them due to the condition of these roads.